 You do this using a seed mix that includes a variety of flowering plants and grasses.

-This mix of species helps to provide habitats and food for native insects, pollinators, and wildlife.
+The inclusion of these various species in the seed mix helps create habitats and food sources for indigenous insects, pollinators, and wildlife.

 4. What are the compatible uses of land after prairie restoration?

 Because conservation prairies cannot be used for commercial uses or high-impact recreational activities, you may be wondering what exactly you can use them for.